 If you answered 'yes' to the questions above, your child is most likely ready to start lessons!
 If you have some reservations about answering 'yes' to any of the questions let me know your concerns and I will be happy to assist you in determining if your child is ready to learn an instrument.
 Remember, any young child is going to have a short attention span and need direction and help in the areas above.
 That is all part of the learning process!

 No, you will learn right along with your child!
 During lessons you will be actively involved in taking notes and understanding what I'm teaching your child to do.
-I make sure parents understand what their child needs to practice and how to do this effectively before they leave the lesson for that week.
+I make sure you understand what your child needs to practice and how to do this effectively before you leave the lesson each week.
 Parents are always free and encouraged to ask questions.
 I think you and your child will both enjoy this learning process, and it is a great way to create a closer bond with your son or daughter!

 This all depends on the child.
 I place a high importance on learning how to hold the instrument and bow correctly.
 This comes easier to some children than to others.
-I have them starting to pluck the strings of the instrument as soon as they can hold it correctly.
+Students will start to pluck the strings of the instrument as soon as they can hold the instrument correctly (usually within the first 1–2 lessons).
 In addition to learning how to play, we will also be learning the parts of the instrument, how to read music, to clap and say rhythms, how to tune our instrument and understand our musical alphabet.
 There is plenty to do and your child will be playing before they know it!